What We Do

 Aluminum castings made here in North America are highly recyclable.
 Indeed, over 95 percent of aluminum castings made in our home continent are made out of post-consumer recycled aluminum.
 As it turns out, there is very little functional difference between primary (extracted or pure) and secondary (recycled) aluminum in the context of die casting.
 The cost of extracting pure aluminum for casting processes is extremely high, so it makes sense that most aluminum sources are recycled.

-Secondary aluminum alloys are derived from mixing and melting pure aluminum with other materials such as magnesium, iron, and copper.
+Secondary aluminum alloys are derived from mixing and melting pure aluminum with other materials such as iron, and copper.
 Additionally, secondary aluminum is more economical to produce as compared to primary (pure) aluminum because it only requires about 5 percent as much energy to produce.
 Most of the energy consumption in aluminum die casting is used to heat and reheat the metal during fabrication, and for this reason, metal casting companies like Protocast are able to save more time, energy and money by re-melting aluminum alloys in-house.

 Here’s a quick recap of aluminum alloy characteristics: